mirzakhany/pm/README.md

 ### Project Manager

-this project will be a project manager with golang backend and reactjs frontend ( will be in another repository)
+this project will be a project manager (PM) with golang backend and reactjs frontend ( will be in another repository)

+**_this repo is under heavy development. every thing can change before first stable release_**
 #### Goals are:

 * [ ] manage tasks